Damageplan: Death of Dimebag Darrell

 On December 8, 2004, the band was on a tour at the Alrosa Villa nightclub in Columbus, Ohio.
-Moments into the concert, Nathan Gale, a deranged 25-year-old ex-marine and fan of the band, climbed onto the stage, drew a 9 mm Beretta 92FS, and shot Dimebag Darrell five times in the head, killing him instantly.
+Moments into the concert, Nathan Gale, a deranged 25-year-old fan, climbed onto the stage, drew a 9 mm Beretta 92FS, and shot Dimebag Darrell five times in the head, killing him.
 The band's head of security Jeffery "Mayhem" Thompson then engaged in hand-to-hand combat with Gale, which allowed Paul and other members to escape.
 However, Thompson was shot and killed in the ensuing struggle.
 A fan named Nathan Bray, who attempted to give CPR to Thompson and Darrell, and Erin Halk, a U.S. Marine-turned-roadie who tried to disarm Gale while he was reloading, were both shot and killed as well.
-Once the police arrived, Columbus Police officer James Niggemeyer approached the stage from behind, and saw Gale holding his weapon to a hostage, who was the band's drum technician.
+Once the police arrived, Columbus Police officer James Niggemeyer approached the stage from behind, and saw Gale holding his weapon to a hostage.
 Niggemeyer shot Gale once in the head with a 12-gauge Remington Model 870, killing him instantly.
 Fifteen shots were fired by Gale, and an additional 36 rounds were found in his possession.

 A police investigation did not find any motive behind the shooting, although Gale's mother stated that he was diagnosed with paranoid schizophrenia, and that he believed the Abbott brothers had stolen his lyrics while trying to steal his identity.
 She was unaware if her son took the medication he was given for his condition, but was proud of his military service following his discharge, and had given him the weapon that was used in the shooting.
 Major Jason Johnston, a Marine Corps spokesman at The Pentagon, was unable to comment on Gale's discharge.

 A foundation called The Dimebag Darrell Memorial Fund was founded after the incident, which donated its profits to cover medical expenses of drum technician John Brooks and tour manager Chris Paluska, who were among those injured during the shooting.
-A public memorial service for Darrell took place on December 14, 2004 at Arlington Convention Center in Arlington, Texas.
+A public memorial service for Darrell took place on December 14, 2004, at Arlington Convention Center in Arlington, Texas.
 Many musicians paid tribute to Darrell on message boards and at live performances.

 In May 2005, Niggemeyer was called before a grand jury, which was convened by the Franklin County prosecutor's office to examine the actions taken on the night of Dimebag Darrell's demise, a standard practice when deadly force is used.
 The jury found that there was no wrongdoing on Niggemeyer's part.
 Franklin County prosecutor Ron O'Brien commented, "There was little doubt [the shooting] was lawful, given the 200 eyewitnesses and the circumstances that surrounded the shooting.
 Nevertheless, we still have an independent body review the facts".
 Niggemeyer was nominated for a bravery award on the TV show America's Most Wanted.